efoster9/interactive-web/unit-3-advanced-dom/U3LA1/U3LA1.md

 > You can use a named function or an anonymous function when iterating over an array using the following methods.
 Depending on the skill level of your students, consider leaning on either named functions or anonymous functions and allowing them to practice and "play" before showing them the other.

 1. Look at the following code, and predict what will be outputted.
 If students need a hint, ask them to look at the variable and function names. _The function will be run on every element of the array._ Run the code segment and show the results in the Dev Tools window in the browser.
+For [more examples on `forEach()`](https://www.w3schools.com/js/js_array_iteration.asp) check this link out.
     ```js
     // using a named function
     const printFoods = (element) => {